WeblateOrg/weblate/docs/admin/install.rst

 It is recommended to run Weblate with a PostgreSQL database server.

 PostgreSQL 12 and higher is supported.
+PostgreSQL 15 or newer is recommended.

 :ref:`mysql` is supported, but not recommended for new installs.